MAFoundry/ma_tricks_forge/README.md

-MAtricks Forge V1
+# MAtricks Forge V1

-by MA Macro Foundry
+**by MA Macro Foundry**

-MAtricks Forge V1 is a fast utility plugin for grandMA3 that automatically generates common MAtricks patterns and stores them into consecutive slots — saving time when busking or building looks.
+MAtricks Forge V1 is a fast utility plugin for **grandMA3** that automatically generates common MAtricks patterns and stores them into consecutive slots — saving time when busking or building looks.

-This is a V1 fast-ship tool focused on speed, simplicity, and repeatable results.
+This is a **V1 fast-ship tool** focused on speed, simplicity, and repeatable results.

+---

-What This Plugin Does
+## What This Plugin Does

 MAtricks Forge V1:

-Takes your current fixture selection

-Generates multiple commonly used MAtricks

-Stores them into consecutive MAtricks slots

-Applies clear, readable labels

-Optionally recalls the first MAtricks automatically

-No layouts.
-No manual math.
-No rebuilding the same patterns every show.

-MAtricks Generated

-Depending on your selections, the plugin forges standard patterns such as:

-One-to-One

-Left / Right Split

-Quarter Splits

-Odd / Even

-Center-Out

-These are created using MAtricks-native parameters (Blocks, Groups, Wings) so they behave exactly as expected inside MA3.

-How to Use

-Select your fixtures

-Run the MAtricks Forge V1 plugin

-Enter:

-Base Name (used for labeling MAtricks)

-Start Slot (first MAtricks pool slot)

-Choose overwrite and recall options if desired

-Press Forge

-The plugin will store the MAtricks in order and optionally recall the first one.

-Requirements

-grandMA3

-A valid fixture selection

-MAtricks pool available

-Tested on current MA3 releases at the time of publishing.

-Installation
-Option 1 — Plugin Import (Recommended)

-Download the release files

-In grandMA3, open Plugin Pool

-Import the plugin XML

-Run from the Plugin Pool

-Option 2 — Script / Macro

-If provided as a Lua script, paste it into a plugin or macro and execute it manually.

-Versioning Philosophy

-This is a Fast Ship / Utility release.

-V1 tools prioritize speed and real-world usefulness

-Future Foundry Series versions may include:

-Improved UI

-Selection Grid awareness

-Advanced axis logic

-Additional configuration options

-Feedback directly influences future versions.

-Feedback & Requests

-Have an idea, bug report, or feature request?

-Submit it here:
-👉 mamacrofoundry@gmail.com

-Disclaimer

-This project is not affiliated with or endorsed by MA Lighting. grandMA and grandMA3 are trademarks of MA Lighting International GmbH.

-Use at your own risk.

-License

-Provided as-is.
-You may use and modify this plugin for personal or professional show programming.
-Redistribution or resale of modified versions is not permitted without permission.
+- Takes your current fixture selection
+- Generates multiple commonly used MAtricks
+- Stores them into consecutive MAtricks slots
+- Applies clear, readable labels
+- Optionally recalls the first MAtricks automatically

+---

+## Typical Use Case

+- Busking shows
+- Rapid look building
+- Creating reusable MAtricks foundations
+- Avoiding repetitive manual setup

+---

+## How to Use

+1. Select your fixtures
+2. Run **MAtricks Forge V1**
+3. Enter a base name and starting slot
+4. Choose overwrite and recall options if needed
+5. Press **Forge**

+---

+## Version Philosophy

+This is a **Fast Ship / Utility release**.

+V1 tools prioritize:
+- Speed
+- Practical workflows
+- Minimal configuration

+Future **Foundry Series** versions may include advanced logic, expanded options, and refined UI.

+---

+## Disclaimer

+This project is **not affiliated with or endorsed by MA Lighting**.
+grandMA and grandMA3 are trademarks of MA Lighting International GmbH.